 - 23andMe V3 and V4 – tests taken after December 2010 and before August 2017.
 The V5 chip, in use at 23andMe since August 2017 is not compatible.

 - Ancestry V1 – tests taken until May 2016.

 - Ancestry V2 – tests taken since May 2016

-- MyHeritage – fully compatible, Family Tree DNA is the lab that does their testing
+- MyHeritage – must have tested after May 7, 2019 and transfer file within two years of having received results, Family Tree DNA is the lab that does MyHeritage testing

 If you select “MyHeritage,” you will be redirected to MyHeritage to log in and select your kit for transfer.

 If you select either 23andMe or Ancestry DNA, you will be directed to either drag and drop your data file from that vendor or browse to upload.

 Family Tree DNA provides a step by step guide for accessing your raw data files from those vendors by clicking on “How to I access my raw data files?,” above the grey transfer box.